NNY Section Emergency Communications

 RACES is established by federal regulations to provide emergency communications for civil preparedness purposes.
 RACES is sponsored by the Federal Emergency Management Agency (FEMA).
 Operations are conducted by amateur radio operators using their primary station licenses.
 RACES is organized primarily at the local (county) level.
 Unlike ARES, RACES only exists in a county and individuals are only a member of a county RACES group if authorized by the county office of emergency management.

-New York State RACES frequencies are 3993.5 and 7245.
-The NYS RACES weekly net is 9:00 AM Sundays on 3993.5.
-With digital following on 3583.5 dial frequency, 1500Hz audio center.
+New York State RACES The NYS RACES weekly net is 9:00 AM Sundays on 7281 LSB April 1-October 31 and 3993.5 LSB November 1 to March 31.
+Digital following on 7043.25 / 3583.5 USB (dial frequency) 1500Hz audio center.
 Initial mode Olivia 8/500, then MFSK32 and THOR22.
 The net is open to all Amateur Radio operators.
+Note frequency change as of June 10, 2024.

 ===